IBM-Cloud/get-started-tomcat/README.md

   Refresh your browser view at: http://localhost:8080/GetStartedTomcat/.
 Any names you enter into the app will now get added to the database.

-  Your local app and the Bluemix app are sharing the database.
-View your Bluemix app at the URL listed in the output of the push command from above.
+  Your local app and the IBM Cloud app are sharing the database.
+View your IBM Cloud app at the URL listed in the output of the push command from above.
 Names you add from either app should appear in both when you refresh the browsers.